UNIVERSITY OF HOUSTON STAFF COUNCIL BYLAWS

 6.1 The president shall have the following duties:

-b) Shall represent Staff Council at all functions that require representation of Staff Council or appoint a current council member in his or her place.
+6.1.b.
+Shall represent Staff Council at all functions that require the representation of Staff Council or appoint a current council member in their place.

-j) Coordinate, prepare and distribute the annual report of activities to the University President and constituents.
+6.1.j.
+Coordinate, prepare, and distribute the annual report of activities to the University President and constituents.

 6.2 The President-elect shall have the following duties:

-d) Advise Officers in their job requirements.
-If a new Officer is elected it is the duty of the President-elect to give that person on the job training until that Officer is confident with his/her position.
+6.2.d.
+Advise Officers in their job requirements.
+If a new Officer is elected it is the duty of the President-elect to give that person on-the-job training until that Officer is confident with their position.

 6.3 The Secretary shall have the following duties:

-a) Proof read the minutes from the Staff Council meeting and submit the final copy of the minutes to the President of Staff Council.
+6.3.a.
+Draft minutes from Staff Council meetings and submit the final copy of the minutes to the President of Staff Council.

-c) Keep a complete roster of members of Staff Council, including but not limited to: name, E-mail, inner office mail, extension or phone number, committee membership, term of office, Division they represent, etc.
+6.3.b.
+Keep a complete roster of members of Staff Council, including but not limited to: name, e-mail, inter-office mail code, phone number, committee membership, term of office, Division they represent, etc.

 6.4 The Treasurer shall have the following duties: